-Knowing your hair’s porosity is the single most important factor when it comes to buying products that will work and caring for your curls.
+Knowing your hair porosity is one of the most important factors when it comes to buying products that will work.
+Especially when you’re starting the Curly Girl Method.
 When most people start their curly journey, they frantically try to determine what curly type they have.
-In my last post, I spoke about why your curl type doesn’t matter.
+In a recent post, I spoke about why your curl type doesn’t matter.
 Hair Porosity does!
-Think of your hair porosity the same way you would think of skin type: oily, combination and dry.
+Think of your hair porosity the same way you would think of skin type: oily, combination, normal and dry.
 You don’t shop for skincare products based on skin colour or face shape, you shop according to your skin type.
-Same principle applies when it comes to shopping for your hair care, shop according to your porosity.
-There are three types: low, medium and high porosity.
+The same principle applies when it comes to shopping for your hair care.
+Shop according to your porosity.
+There are three types: low, medium (aka healthy) and high porosity.

 What is Hair Porosity?

 Determining your hair porosity is often key to discovering what products will and won’t work for your hair.
 So knowing which type you have can save you money, time and frustration.
 But what is it?
 Porosity refers to you hair’s ability to absorb and retain moisture.
 The cuticles of the hair shaft determine this.
 For the most part hair porosity is genetic, but factors like heat, chemical and environmental damage can all have an impact.
 Porosity does not depend on race, climate, hair length or curl pattern.